hasura/graphql-engine/manual/reference/data/query/data/update.rst

    * - $set
      - false
      - Object (:ref:`PGColumn <PGColumn>` : Value)
      - Sets the columns to the corresponding values.
-Note that each value has to be compatible with the type of the corsesponding column
+Note that each value has to be compatible with the type of the corresponding column
    * - $inc
      - false
      - Object (:ref:`PGColumn <PGColumn>` : Integer)